 Western Barnesville Historic District

-Central Barnesville Historic District sounds about 33% louder than Southern Barnesville Historic District to the human ear, a 4.1 dBA gap.
+To the human ear, noise in central Barnesville Historic District sounds about 54% louder than in western Barnesville Historic District, a 6.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Barnesville-bethesda Rd do you need to be?